krl-39/AssTunes/README.md

 --

-uhh this like spotify type shit ong
+uhh this like spotify type shit ong fr fr